 The federal Fair Housing Act requires that landlords make “reasonable accommodations” for tenants with disabilities.
 Allowing an animal can be such an accommodation (see the Fair Housing Amendments Act, 42 U.S.C. §§ 3601–3619.)
 State statutes may offer additional protections.

-As a practical matter, assistance dogs are normally so well trained and well behaved that a landlord has little reason to object to them, anyway.
+As a practical matter, assistance dogs are normally so well trained and well behaved that a landlord has little reason to object to them.
 The law allows landlords to include reasonable regulations in the lease or rental agreement.
 The owners, like all dog owners, are liable for any damage the dogs cause.

-As one court put it, “there is a difference between not requiring the owner of a movie theater to allow a customer to bring her emotional support dog, which is not a service animal, into the theater to watch a two-hour movie, an ADA-type issue, on one hand, and permitting the provider of housing to refuse to allow a renter to keep such an animal in her apartment in order to provide emotional support to her and to assist her to cope with her depression, an FHA-type issue, on the other.”
-(Fair Housing of the Dakotas, Inc. v.
+As one court put it: “There is a difference between not requiring the owner of a movie theater to allow a customer to bring her emotional support dog, which is not a service animal, into the theater to watch a two-hour movie, an ADA-type issue, on one hand, and permitting the provider of housing to refuse to allow a renter to keep such an animal in her apartment in order to provide emotional support to her and to assist her to cope with her depression, an FHA-type issue, on the other.”
+(See Fair Housing of the Dakotas, Inc. v.
 Goldmark Property Management, Inc., 778 F. Supp.
 2d 1028 (D.N.D.
 2011).)

 People with disabilities who live in government-subsidized housing are allowed by law to have dogs, whether or not the dogs have any special training.
 HUD requires landlords to act in accordance with the federal Fair Housing Act and the Americans with Disabilities Act, both of which require landlords to provide reasonable accommodations to people who have service dogs.